 What can friends and family do to support someone?
 Be there and keep in touch.
 I had my friends contact me in the very early days but they then disappeared after the funeral, that is the actual time you need support.

 I was on a mission just after my husband died as I had to ensure tasks needed to be done.
 Arrange a funeral, write words to be readout.
 Deal with the official paperwork, banks, tell us once service.
 After the funeral I had no contact with my friends, my neighbours were there.

 Although one neighbour said, "you still crying?"
 I could have hit her.

 It's not like in the movies where people bring you food or at least it wasn't for me, that would have been so welcome

-I would also say my husband didn't die of Covid like so many whom have lost their life this year.
+I would also say my husband didn't die of Covid like so many who have lost their lives the last couple of years.
 My husband died of cancer, myeloma.
 The thing that 2020 did rob us of was our freedom, I'm sure we would have created memories in 2020, rather than being stuck in the house 24/7.